 Special USBG-Kennedy Center Collaboration

-The Kennedy Center and the United States Botanic Garden (USBG) collaborated for the first time on two unique and inventive world premiere productions performed at the USBG in the fall of 2015, and one of these productions is back in 2016!
+The Kennedy Center and the United States Botanic Garden (USBG) collaborated for the first time on two unique and inventive world premiere productions performed at the USBG in the fall of 2015, and one of these productions returned in 2016.
 The USBG is a living museum filled with beautiful, inspiring (and sometimes mysterious) plants as well as engaging exhibits that highlight the value of plants to people.
-Flowers Stink is part of the 2016-2017 Kennedy Center Theater for Young Audiences season and is being presented at the United States Botanic Garden.
+Flowers Stink was part of the 2016-2017 Kennedy Center Theater for Young Audiences season and was being presented at the United States Botanic Garden.
 Most enjoyed by age 7+.

 A botanical musical co-commissioned by the Kennedy Center and the U.S. Botanic Garden: